You filled out a health insurance marketplace application last year.

 Here is some of the basic information you’ll need to use for the health insurance market place application:

 - Home Addresses of all covered applicants

 They may require some additional information, such as information about any professional help you received while filling out the application, your immigration documents, how you will file your taxes, and your employer and income information.

 ProTip: You can also apply by phone or there is a paper application process available as well.
 Our agents are glad to help you with these as well, at no cost to you.

 5 Tips for Completing Your Health Insurance Market Place Application

-1. Give yourself enough time to complete the application all at once.
+1. Give yourself enough time to complete the health insurance application all at once.

-You can also make an appointment to talk with a Florida insurance agent or broker to see what your options are – they can help you fill out an application, as well.
+You can also make an appointment to talk with a Florida insurance agent or broker to see what your health insurance plan options are – they can help you fill out an application, as well.
 They can also help explain the various levels of plans available and the related deductibles, costs and coverage.